|

 The funds

-required when a futures position (or a short options on futures position) is opened.
+a short options on futures position) is opened.

 |